Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

                          --retain-unused-user-network
 ```

 * NOTE: A detailed review of the migrated/upgraded data (using vimdiff or otherwise) for production systems and for systems which have many add-on components (UAN, login nodes, storage integration points, etc...) is strongly recommended.
-Particlarly, ensure subnet reservations are correct to prevent any data mismatches.
+Particularly, ensure subnet reservations are correct to prevent any data mismatches.

 Upload migrated SLS file to SLS service: